ghostdog87/WoWJunkyard/README.md

 ## Description

 This is Web page that gives information about characters in World of Warcraft.
-It provide the following  information: character items, character progress in mythic dungeons, detailed information about characters.
+It provides the following  information: character items, character progress in mythic dungeons, detailed information about characters.
-Shows details for each character item.
+Shows the details for each character item.
-Search bar to find characters added by other users or admin.
+Search bar to find characters.

 ## Profiles
 ### Admin: